ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Delimiter-separated formats, such as HTTP/1.1.

-Common Message Framers can be provided by the Transport Services implementation, but an implementation ought to allow custom Message Framers to be defined by the application or some other piece of software.
-This section describes one possible interface for defining Message Framers as an example.
+Common Message Framers can be provided by a Transport Services implementation, but an implementation ought to allow custom Message Framers to be defined by the application or some other piece of software.
+This section describes one possible API for defining Message Framers as an example.

 ## Defining Message Framers

 A Message Framer is primarily defined by the code that handles events for a framer implementation, specifically how it handles inbound and outbound data parsing.
-The function that implements custom framing logic will be referred to as the "framer implementation", which may be provided by the Transport Services implementation or the application itself.
+The function that implements custom framing logic will be referred to as the "framer implementation", which may be provided by a Transport Services implementation or the application itself.
 The Message Framer refers to the object or function within the main Connection implementation that delivers events to the custom framer implementation whenever data is ready to be parsed or framed.